Advertisements

 “This (sideloading) will undermine the security of the iPhone.
 We have put forward many privacy protection initiatives in the App Store, establishing privacy labels, tracking transparency functions (App Tracking Transparency – Once Apple allows sideloading), these things will No longer exist.”

-2. Because of the App Store, iOS is “safer” than Android:
+Because of the App Store, iOS is “safer” than Android

 “The malware on Android is 47 times that of iOS,” Cook claims.
 “This is because we have the App Store when we design iOS, and all apps are strictly censored before going online.
 This makes many malware unable to survive on the iOS system.
 Users keep telling us how much they value the App Store, so We decided to support users,” Cook said.
 “I think most people know that privacy is important, and more and more people regard privacy as one of the most important issues of this century.”

-3. Apple’s future: optimistic about the AR field and focus on body data monitoring:
+Apple’s future: optimistic about the AR field and focus on body data monitoring

 In addition to privacy, Cook also revealed Apple’s future layout.
 Cook sees augmented reality (AR) and the intersection of health and technology as areas where he sees future potential.
 He believes that AR is a technology that can improve life extensively.
 He hinted at Apple’s layout of AR hardware in the future, he said, “We first develop AR with mobile phones and iPads, and then we take a look at the situation (where are the applications)”.
 At the same time, Cook expressed that Apple has been paying attention to the health field.

 “When we started making Apple Watch, we added a heart rate sensor from a health point of view.
 Then we received a large number of email feedback from users that they knew their heart problems through the Apple Watch.
-So, we were thinking, People need to strengthen the monitoring of their bodies.
+So, we were thinking that people need to strengthen the monitoring of their bodies.
 We still have a lot of ideas.
 This is a big plan”.
-In addition, when it comes to Apple making cars, Cook refused to answer directly, but he mentioned, “there always has to be something up our sleeve.”
+In addition, when it comes to Apple making cars, Cook refused to answer directly, but he mentioned, “There always has to be something up our sleeve.”

 Recently, Apple has been controversial because of the App Store insurance.
 Last month, Epic Games, the developer of “Fortnite”, officially opened a lawsuit with Apple, in which it accused Apple of forcing software developers to pay 30% of the commission, violating antitrust laws.
 In this regard, Apple fought back with “maintaining the safety of users.”